GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/JavaScript/Javascript.md

 #
 ## [Local Scope](https://developer.mozilla.org/en-US/docs/Glossary/Local_scope):
 * Local scope refers to variables and functions that are accessible only within a particular function or block of code.
-* When a variable or function is declared inside a function or block of code, it is placed in the local scope.
-* Variables and functions in the local scope can be accessed only within the function or block of code where they are declared.

 ```